gatsbyjs/gatsby/docs/contributing/docs-contributions/index.md

 > _When deciding where to contribute to Gatsby (docs or [blog](/contributing/blog-contributions/)?), check out the [docs templates](/contributing/docs-templates/) page._

+When writing (or reviewing) learning materials that show Gatsby users how to complete tasks, you are expected to **test out any code examples or steps to ensure they work**.
+This can also help with writing in your own words, rather than copying from other sources.
+If you have a demo project or code example that strengthens docs and you don't know where to put it, mention it to the Gatsby Documentation team in a PR.

 ## Top priorities

 Check the GitHub repo for issues labeled with ["type: documentation" and "good first issue"](https://github.com/gatsbyjs/gatsby/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22type%3A+documentation%22+label%3A%22good+first+issue%22) for your first time contributing to Gatsby, or [type: documentation" and "help wanted"](https://github.com/gatsbyjs/gatsby/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22type%3A+documentation%22+label%3A%22help+wanted%22) to see all documentation issues that are ready for community help.
 Once you start a Pull Request to address one of these issues, you can remove the "help wanted" label.
 As well, examine the list of articles that haven't been fully fleshed out at the [Stub List](/contributing/stub-list).